DannyyyOnGit/Phase-Shift-Themes/Releases/README RB2.txt

 Theme Details
 ================
-Rock Band 2 Theme for Phase Shift (Steam Edition) Created by: JD2504
-Ported by: TheRealDannyyy
+Rock Band 2 Theme for Phase Shift (Steam Edition) Created by: JD2504 (Contributions: Bluzer, Tarmac and oddbrother) Ported by: TheRealDannyyy
-Contributions by: Bluzer, Tarmac and oddbrother
 Copyright: Harmonix, Rock Band, Rock Band 2 and all related titles and logos are trademarks of Harmonix Music Systems, Inc. All other marks are the property of their respective owners.

 Installation
 ================